Veronica teucrium | The Healing Blue Flower from Ancient Rome

 - Blooming season: May to July

-In the UK, since the 19th century, it has been widely incorporated into mixed border gardens, where its clear blue hue complements surrounding plants.
-Recently, it has gained renewed attention as a fitting choice for natural gardens across Western countries due to its wildflower-like charm.
+In the United Kingdom, since the 19th century, it has been incorporated into mixed border gardens, where its bright blue flowers create harmony with other plants.

 Historical Background